-The Victorian Legal Services Board (‘Board’) and the Victorian Legal Services Commissioner (‘Commissioner’) are independent Found in a statute of delegated legislation.
-For example, a statutory authority or body is aperson or organisation that has special powers given by parliament to do work for the public benefit. authorities responsible for regulating Victoria’s legal profession.
+The Victorian Legal Services Board (‘Board’) and the Victorian Legal Services Commissioner (‘Commissioner’) are independent statutory authorities responsible for regulating Victoria’s legal profession.
 The two authorities effectively operate as one organisation and are known collectively as he VLSB+C.

-The VLSB+C is responsible for overseeing about 24 000 lawyers in Victoria.
-It also seeks to protect consumers and the public through the effective regulation of lawyers and legal practices.
+The VLSB+C is responsible for overseeing about 24 495 lawyers in Victoria.
+The role of the VLSB+C is to protect consumers and the public through the effective regulation of lawyers and legal practices.
 The VLSB+C also assists the legal profession to achieve the highest standards of ethics and legal practice.